contagon/handbook/handbook/12-primary.md

 Teachers and nursery leaders attend quarterly teacher council meetings (see [13.4](13-sunday-school.md#134-improving-learning-and-teaching-in-the-ward)).

-### 12.3.6 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Activity Leaders
+### 12.3.6 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Valiant Activity Leaders

-Primary activity leaders minister to children as they plan service and activities beginning in January of the year children turn 8 (see [12.2.1.3](12-primary.md#12213-service-and-activities)).
+Valiant activity leaders minister to children as they plan service and activities beginning in January of the year children turn 8 (see [12.2.1.3](12-primary.md#12213-service-and-activities)).
 Service and activities focus on God’s work of salvation and exaltation.
 They are fun and engaging.
 They build testimonies, strengthen families, and foster personal growth.

-Primary activity leaders can be the children’s Primary teachers.
+Valiant activity leaders can be the children’s Primary teachers.
 They can also be other members the Primary presidency recommends and the bishopric calls.
 At least two leaders attend each activity.
 Leaders can be two women, two men, or a married couple.
 Leaders must complete the training at [ProtectingChildren.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/callings/church-safety-and-health/protecting-children-and-youth).
 (See [12.5.1](12-primary.md#1251-safeguarding-children).)

 ## 12.4 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Stake Primary Leaders